deepfusi0n/deepfusi0n/README.md

 ## ☁️AWS Coursework

-oursework from **AWS Academy Cloud Foundations**, covering IAM, VPC, EC2, Lambda, S3, RDS, CloudWatch, and CloudFormation.
+Coursework from **AWS Academy Cloud Foundations**, covering IAM, VPC, EC2, Lambda, S3, RDS, CloudWatch, and CloudFormation.
 This work prepared me for and led to earning the **AWS Cloud Practitioner Certificate**.
 ➡️ [View exactly what I learned](./aws-labs/README.md)